DHTMLX/docs-diagram/docs/api/diagram_editor/copymanager/methods/copy_method.md

 ### Description

-@short: copies selected elements or elements specified by ids
+@short: Copies selected elements or elements specified by ids

 :::note
 The `copy()` method works only if the Diagram Editor is initialized in the **default** mode.